albert-ocean/calculator/README.md

 All calculations are performed in backend, including the logic of dividing by zero (should it equal to infinity or be completely prohibited), as required in the spec.

-Calculation results update automatically to user inputs, no clicking needed.
+Calculation results update automatically to user inputs, no user-clicking is involved.
 Tempering with the result is not possible, but you can select and copy results.